 In one version of the scam the recipients are advised that they need to upgrade the Windows Defender / Microsoft Defender that’s included as part of Windows to an enhanced version in order to fully protect their machines from malware.

-And of course the messages include either a phone number to call or a link to click to purchase the non-existent upgrade.
+The messages include either a phone number to call or a link to click in order to purchase the non-existent upgrade.